 - The textural analysis combined with the mineralogical composition is used to identify different sedimentary facies from both cores and from drill cuttings.

-- The fine-grained un-conventional reservoirs are evaluated using advanced dual beam systems like GAIA3 model 2016 or XEIA3 model 2016.
+- The fine-grained un-conventional reservoirs are evaluated using advanced dual beam systems.
 In these systems, the focused ion beam (FIB) is first used to create a cross-section of the sample and the electron beam is then used for imaging the cut sample surface.
 Successive slices can then be used to build a three-dimensional image.

 - The surface finish of each cross-section created by the FIB is very fine and can reveal nanometre-sized details.
 The FIB technique is thus the optimal tool for obtaining 3D reconstructions and permeability evaluation.